-This package of clever straps and an anchor point is easy to shove in a backpack or install at home but opens up an entirely new world of training.
-One that has the ability to work for every muscle group in the body... hard.
+This package of clever straps and an anchor point is easy to shove in a gym bag or install at home but opens up an entirely new world of training.
+One that can work for every muscle group in the body... hard.
 Suspension trainers have many benefits apart from providing a full-body workout, and you can read them all here: 5 main benefits of using suspension trainers for indoor and outdoor workouts.

 Especially if you're planning on using your new suspension trainer in a park, you might want to have a look at T3's best workout shoes guide.
-Suspension training is great for building functional muscle mass, so is using the best kettlebells, so have a look at those too while you're at it.
+Suspension training is excellent for building functional muscle mass, so is using the best kettlebells, so have a look at those too while you're at it.

-Best suspension trainers to buy in 2022
+Best suspension trainers to buy right now

-This all-in-one package is designed get even complete suspension training newbies into the swing of it, with the excellent TRX workout guide acting as detailed bedtime reading in order to get the most out of each session.
+This all-in-one package is designed to get even complete suspension training newbies into the swing of it, with the excellent TRX workout guide acting as detailed bedtime reading in order to get the most out of each session.

-Its patented single point anchoring system promotes stability and encourages proper form throughout each exercise, while this kit includes everything you need to workout anywhere.
+Its patented single-point anchoring system promotes stability and encourages proper form throughout each exercise, while this kit includes everything you need to work out anywhere.

 A choice of either a door anchor or the traditional TRX anchor, which loops around tree branches, posts or anything else that will easily take bodyweight without collapsing, increases the versatility.

-This pack also comes with a handy carry bag, which makes it possible to bundle up the kit and easily shove it in a backpack or small bag when travelling.
+This pack also comes with a handy carry bag, which makes it possible to bundle up the kit and quickly shove it in a backpack or small bag when travelling.
 Those regularly working away or travelling the world can easily create a gym in the hotel room.

-Things don't get much more basic than this, as you essentially receive a set of sturdy straps that either wrap around a pole our attach to a closed door by sliding beneath the gap between door and frame.
+Things don't get much more basic than this, as you essentially receive a set of sturdy straps that either wrap around a pole or attach to a closed door by sliding beneath the gap between door and frame.

-It's not exactly ideal and the main anchor point doesn't seem the sturdiest here, but as a solution to lash to a tree branch or purpose-built pole, it will do the job nicely.
-The handles are fashioned from some pretty tough rubber though, which can get uncomfortable.
+It's not exactly ideal, and the main anchor point doesn't seem the sturdiest here, but as a solution to lash to a tree branch or purpose-built pole, it will do the job nicely.
+The handles are fashioned from some pretty tough rubber, though, which can get uncomfortable.

 Regardless, there's a basic workout manual and the entire system packs down into a minuscule bag.
-It's probably not one for dedicated suspension athletes out there but it does the trick.
+It's probably not one for dedicated suspension athletes out there, but it does the trick.

-On top of this, Auster throws in Dynamic Bands, which can selected in either light, medium or heavy.
+On top of this, Auster throws in Dynamic Bands, which can be selected in either light, medium or heavy.
 These are designed to add that additional stretch element to a workout in order to up the resistance and increase muscle.

-Each strap is designed to withstand 550 kg of force, meaning they are some of the safest around, while aerospace grade aluminium is used for all adjusters, anchors, carabiners and clips, further adding to peace of mind.
+Each strap is designed to withstand 550 kg of force, meaning they are some of the safest around, while aerospace-grade aluminium is used for all adjusters, anchors, carabiners and clips, further adding to peace of mind.

 The pack includes a mesh bag for working out on the go, while it even contains a small 'workout in progress' warning card to hang on the door.
-Presumably so fellow house-dwellers don't slam a door in your face mid-workout.
+Presumably, so fellow house-dwellers don't slam a door in your face mid-workout.

-What the hell is suspension training?
+What is suspension training?

-Don't take it from us, listen to Master Trainer Harry Aitken, who has been putting together detailed workout plans for suspension training specialists Auster Fitness for many years now.
+Don't take it from us; listen to Master Trainer Harry Aitken, who has been putting together detailed workout plans for suspension training specialists Auster Fitness for many years now.

 On top of this, suspension training piddles all over the fixed motion machines you see in the gym, as it allows you to use your body through changing planes of motion and a variety of angles.
 This means increased muscle, ligament and tendon activation across various angles – ultimately leading to increased strength and stability.